reemehab/reemehab/README.md

 ## a Computer Science student,Software developer, and Problem Solver!!

 - 🌱 I’m currently learning Android IOS
-- 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Learn more about machine learning .
 - ⚡ Fun fact: I could eat sushi everyday for the rest of my life
 - 📫 How to reach me reemehab9732@gmail.com
+- 👯 I love connecting with different people so if you want to say hi, I'll be happy to meet you more!

 ### Connect with me: